cofoeducistudent/tam-ms1-c/README.md

 [Filling navbar total width - stack-overflow](https://stackoverflow.com/questions/41622790/bootstrap-4-how-to-have-a-full-width-navbar-with-the-content-in-a-container-li)

-* Thanks to Learnish on youtube for code snippet, and instructions how to implement [Auto-collapse Nav-bar](https://www.youtube.com/watch?v=5y6NFy5M9z8)
+* Thanks to Learnish on youtube for code snippet, and instructions on how to implement [Auto-collapse Nav-bar](https://www.youtube.com/watch?v=5y6NFy5M9z8)

 ![Auto-collapse-code](assets/support/auto-collapse-code.jpg)
 ---
 ## **Media**

-* The photos and graphic images used on this site are credited to Black Eagle Films (BEF) of which I was owner.
+* The photos and graphic images used on this site are credited to Black Eagle Films (BEF) of which I was the owner.
 * The attachment was a film based on a screenplay I wrote, directed & produced a few years ago.
 * I created the **download - press-kit pdf** and the posters images a few years ago for promotion of the film.
 * Screenshots were captured from the HD version of the film using **Mac version of Monosnap**.